-We start every project with a discovery phase to establish things such as objectives, priorities and deliverables.
+We start every project with a discovery phase that involves the whole development team, and it’s here that we establish things such as objectives, priorities and deliverables.
 UI explorations are integral to this process: they can reveal further questions to ask, or uncover areas of investigation not previously considered.

 Research can be gathered from numerous sources.
 I’ll summarise just a few of those here, demonstrating how each has helped shape our UI designs.
 We’ll cover the broader subject of user research later in a separate post.

 Okay, the customer may not always be right, but the insights and knowledge of our clients are absolutely invaluable, particularly at the very start of carrying out research.
 The best clients will be able to communicate a wealth of knowledge and expertise, not only to help identify user types and their needs but also to provide detail on strategic business interests, company values and project parameters.

 How client research has informed our UI design

 During a recent discovery for a web application that publishes global risk insights, it soon transpired that as part of the client’s wider business development, the company were keen to cross-pollinate their other products and services as part of a suite.

 In our early UI designs, we explored different ways to reinforce and promote the client’s full range of services.
 We developed solutions in two ways: one contextual(?) and one visual.
 Firstly, we proposed that other products and services were referenced and written into the published content where relevant.
 Additionally, we designed a UI component to be included in the application’s global interface, linking to each of the other tools in the suite.